dmidlo/histdata.com-tools/README.md

 # histdata.com-tools

 Multi-threaded/Multi-Process Downloader for Currency Exchange Rates from Histdata.com

 ## Features

-- Mutlithreaded for web requests/downloads
+- Multi-threaded for web requests/downloads
-- Multiprocess for zip file extraction
+- Multi-process for zip file extraction
 - Uses a queue and saves state to allow long running requests to be canceled and resumed at a later time.

 ## In Progress

 - Export data to InfluxDB

-## Setup
+- ## Setup

 1. Create a virtual environment
    - `python -m venv venv`
 2. Activate the virtual environment
    - `source venv/bin/activate`
    - validate with `which python`
      - result should be `.../histdata.com-tools/venv/bin/python`
 3. Install dependencies
    - `pip install influxdb_client rich requests bs4 pytest`
 4. Apply Backport if not already patched upstream